Primitive Catalog

 This document uses three orthogonal classifications:

-1. backend-facing execution architecture (Section III): the 2-level IR (StableHLO IR and Execution IR), optimizing compiler, backend traits, and execution engine
+1. backend-facing execution architecture (Section III): the execution IR, optimizing compiler, backend traits, and execution engine

 2. Tenferro IR vocabulary (Section IV): what the graph / AD stack talks about at the Tenferro IR level